SusnataSahoo1/pythonBasic/README.md

 # pythonBasic
 Assignment of python basic
+Task 1
 Takes two numbers as input from the user.
 Performs the basic mathematical operations on these two numbers: o	Addition o	Subtraction o	Multiplication o	Division

+Task 2
+Takes a user's first name and last name as input.
+ Concatenates the first name and last name into a full name.
+ Prints a personalized greeting message using the full name.